wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics end-to-end solution.md

 ## Exercise 5: Security

+**Duration**: 15 minutes

 ### Task 1: Column level security

 It is important to identify data columns of that hold sensitive information.
 Types of sensitive information could be social security numbers, email addresses, credit card numbers, financial totals, and more.
 Azure Synapse Analytics allows you define permissions that prevent users or roles select privileges on specific columns.

 1. Create a new SQL Script by selecting **Develop** from the left menu, then in the **Develop** blade, expanding the **+** button and selecting **SQL Query**.

 2. Copy and paste the following query into the query window.
 Then, step through each statement by highlighting it in the query window, and selecting **Run** from the query window toolbar menu.
 The query is documented inline.
+Ensure you are connected to **SQLPool01** when running the queries.

     ```sql
         /*  Column-level security feature in Azure Synapse simplifies the design and coding of security in applications.